linnanwang/superneurons-release/readme.md

 Superneurons is a brand new deep learning framework built for HPC.
 It is written in C++ and the codes are easy to modify to work for major HPC libraries.

-The first release is a mere demonstration of framework architecture, and future releases will incorporate other cool features.
+The first release is a mere demonstration of framework architecture.
+As a graduate student, I'm no longer able to maintain the code, and I decided to invest much of my energy on Neural Architecture Search.
+Though it starts with a dream of building a high performance DL framework for Supercomputers, it looks like Tensorflow and Pytorch have pretty much good coverage of different needs, and sometimes, the performance really not that matters.
+Similar fate also happens to Chainer, which also no longer be supported.
+Therefore, the feast of DL frameworks has come to an end, and please try to figure out some new directions.

 ### installation,